This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 Removes all occurrences of an item from a list.

-Important constraint: the item to remove must be ground (fully known) before the builtin will run.
+Important requirement: the item to remove must be ground (fully known) before the builtin will run.

 list:appendThis is list concatenation, but Eyeling implements it in a pleasantly relational way.